-Mr David Yeung (Chairman) Dr Chung (Member) Mr Chia (Member)
+David Yeung (Chairman) Chung Tang Fong (Member) Chia Chor Leong (Member)

-None of the AC members (i) was former partners or Directors of the Company's existing auditing firm or corporation within the previous two years commencing on the date of their ceasing to be a partner or Director of the auditing firm or corporation; and (ii) holds any financial interest in the auditing firm or corporation.
+None of the AC members (i) was former partners or directors of the Company's existing auditing firm or corporation within the previous two years commencing on the date of their ceasing to be a partner or director of the auditing firm or corporation; and (ii) holds any financial interest in the auditing firm or corporation.

 The Board is satisfied and in its business judgement viewed that the AC's composition and members are appropriately qualified to discharge their duties and responsibilities.
 The AC members have sufficient accounting and/or related financial management expertise and experience, as the Board interprets such qualification in its business judgement.
-Notably, Mr David Yeung, the AC Chairman, has extensive and practical accounting and financial management knowledge and had more than 30 years' experience in public accountancy, to be well qualified to chair the AC.
+Notably, Mr David Yeung, the AC Chairman, has extensive and practical accounting and financial management knowledge and had at least 30 years' experience in public accountancy, to be well qualified to chair the AC.